-\Black/African-American; Hispanic; Asian; Native Hawaiian / Other Pacific Islander; American Indian/Alaska Native; Two or More Races
+^{}Black/African-American; Hispanic; Asian; Native Hawaiian / Other Pacific Islander; American Indian/Alaska Native; Two or More Races

-As the first table shows, FTIC enrollment has remained stable over the past five years.
-Enrollment increased 3% for non-white students from 2012 to 2017.
-The fourth table also shows this stability, with a 4% increase in bachelor's degrees awarded to non-white students.
+As the first table shows, FTIC enrollment increased 5% for non-white students from 2013 to 2018.
+The fourth table shows a 3% increase in bachelor's degrees awarded to non-white students.

 The second table shows that even with combined racial categories, the number of Florida Community College A.A.
 Transfers is too small for meaningful analysis.
-It is notable that non-white transfer student enrollment increased from 1 to 7 students from 2012 to 2017.
+Category percentages remained stable from 2013 to 2018.

 The third table shows that non-white students did have slightly lower retention rates and noticeably lower graduation rates (compared to white students).
-Increasing graduation rates - specifically four-year graduation rates - remains the primary focus of NCF, as described in the NCF Plan for Growth and NCF Accountability Plan.
+Increasing graduation rates - specifically four-year graduation rates - remains the primary focus of NCF, as described in New College of Florida's 2018-28 Strategic Plan.